-Once approved as foster carers, they will be allocated a supervising social worker from the fostering service to provide them with support and supervision; and they will receive fostering allowances for as long as they care for the child as a foster carer.
+Once approved as foster carers, they will be allocated a supervising social worker from the Sandwell Children’s Trust – Fostering Service to provide them with support and supervision; and they will receive fostering allowances for as long as they care for the child as a foster carer.
 While the child remains a looked after child, as a foster carer, they will be expected to cooperate with all the processes that are in place to ensure that the child receives appropriate care and support, for example, contributing to reviews of the child's Care Plan, cooperating with the child's social worker and promoting the child's education and health needs.

 4.4 Child Arrangements Order

 A Child Arrangements Order is a Court Order which sets out the arrangements as to when and with whom a child is to live, spend time or otherwise have contact.

 These orders replace the previous Contact Orders and Residence Orders.

 A Child Arrangements Order may give parental responsibility to the person in whose favour it is made.
 Parental responsibility is shared with the parents.